vikram7/beer-recommender/README.md

   - Cut out most methods from Score module and combined the necessary ones into the recommendations method -- this reduced the recommendation time from 4 hours to 3 minutes
   - Adjusting the minimum correlation to 0.50 reduced the recommendation time from 3 minutes to 19 seconds)
   - I think the dictionary is faster to traverse in ruby than tables in SQL.
 If that's the case, maybe I should make dictionaries for everything
-  : benchmark SQL vs Ruby for simpearson
-  : need to figure out how to insert current user ratings (for a new user) into the dictionary (which is required because a populate task has not ocurred)
-  : product recs
-  : eager loading
-  : background job for top 10 similar users (calculated per sign in) -- devise has after sign in path + add event that fires up a background job
-  : redis stuff
-  : visualizations (spider plots, donut plots) -- like how your beers compare to others, etc.

 - October 8, 2014
   - installed foundation, which slowed down views dramatically